Alex Fender © Fender Piano Services 2013 - 2019

 Any guarantee is not transferable.

-Please note that I cannot guarantee any work carried out on digital pianos, keyboards or any electronic part(s) on acoustic, hybrid, trans-acoustic or silent pianos.
+Please note that I cannot guarantee any work carried out on digital pianos, keyboards or any electric/electronic or pneumatic part(s) on acoustic, hybrid, trans-acoustic, self playing or silent pianos.